ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-button">Button</h4>

-- Button text wraps by default.
+- Button text now wraps by default.
+If this behavior is not desired, add the `ion-text-nowrap` class from the [CSS Utilities](https://ionicframework.com/docs/layout/css-utilities).

 <h4 id="version-8x-content">Content</h4>